Heart clots leave unique brain marks after stroke

 Summary

-This study looked at brain MRI scans of 122 stroke patients to see if those with a clot in the heart (intracardiac thrombus) had different stroke patterns than those with atrial fibrillation.
-Researchers compared the location, size, and number of brain injuries between the two groups.
-The goal was to better understand how these conditions cause strokes, which may help guide future treatment.
+This study looked at brain MRI scans of 122 stroke patients to see if those with a blood clot in the heart (intracardiac thrombus) had different patterns of brain damage compared to those with atrial fibrillation.
+Researchers analyzed the location, size, and number of stroke lesions.
+The goal was to better understand how these conditions cause strokes, which may help guide future diagnosis and treatment.

 Disclaimer